 To create maps is such a pleasure.
-When hand draw, mind travel.
+When hand drawing, mind travel.
 And I’m pretty sure that thereby appeared labels and graphics like – “Here live dragons” and “World ends here”… So, let return on topic.
 Interested by Silk road and following some cyclist travelers I try to research how original Silk road changes in this time of ethnic conflicts, wars, and closed borders.
 And be lucky to find caravanistan.com.
 But about him a little bit later.

-Route start near Baghdad on Tigris port and ancient city Ctesiphon – Madain in present days.
+Route start near Baghdad on Tigris port and ancient city Ctesiphon – Madain in the present days.
 Iraq is still highly not recommend for travelers, and most people directly from Turkey enter in Iran.
 Even more, a border crossing near Khanaqin is closed.
 So, most modern travelers start real Silk Road in Teheran.
 From the capital of Iran road goes straight east to Nishapur near a border and after that to Mary, Turkmenistan.
 Here ancient route splits.
 One through Afghanistan, others go to Bukhara and Samarkand.

 As more and more I read about the road through Afghanistan, more and more regret that live in these centuries.
 Now on the border have only two possible checkpoints far from the route on a map, the country is not a touristic destination at all and for crossing a border with China through Wakhan corridor and Wakhjir pass guys from caravanistan.com say: